anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Data That Show Lockdowns and Mask Mandates are Futile.md

 >Officials at the Wadsworth Center, New York’s state lab, have access to C.T. values from tests they have processed, and analyzed their numbers at The Times’s request.
 In July, the lab identified 872 positive tests, based on a threshold of 40 cycles.
 With a cutoff of 35, about 43 percent of those tests would no longer qualify as positive.
 About 63 percent would no longer be judged positive if the cycles were limited to 30.
 In Massachusetts, from 85 to 90 percent of people who tested positive in July with a cycle threshold of 40 would have been deemed negative if the threshold were 30 cycles. . .

-In the same article Juliet Morrison, virologist at the the University of California, said any PCR tests running more than 35 cycles are too sensitive.
+In the same article Juliet Morrison, virologist at the University of California, said any PCR tests running more than 35 cycles are too sensitive.
 Harvard epidemiologist Michael Mina recommended a cycle count threshold of 30 or less.

-Ultra sensitive PCR testing leads to an artificially high "case" count, which translates into an artifically high number of Covid-19 hospitalizations&mdash;an excellent analysis of inflated Covid hopsitalization numbers can be found [here](https://alachuachronicle.com/death-certificate-review-raises-questions-about-official-number-of-covid-19-deaths/).
+Ultra sensitive PCR testing leads to an artificially high "case" count, which translates into an artificially high number of Covid-19 hospitalizations&mdash;an excellent analysis of inflated Covid hospitalization numbers can be found [here](https://alachuachronicle.com/death-certificate-review-raises-questions-about-official-number-of-covid-19-deaths/).
 Simply lowering the sensitivity of PCR tests to realistic levels would crumble Covidian dogmata and end this baseless panic almost instantly.
 Surprisingly, despite these inflated numbers, United States hospitalization utilization rates [remain under 80 percent](https://twitter.com/SWAtlasHoover/status/1327828349641773058?s=20) in all areas except Rhode Island and Washington, D.C.
 In some regions, this represents an improvement over the same time period in previous years.

 ## Returning to normal life